What’s New?

 Communication between interaction component and surface actor.

-The InteractionComponent->Source->SplashType defines the index of splash that is indexed and stored in the Surface->InteractionSplashes array.
+The InteractionComponent->Source->SplashType defines the splash index, which is stored in the Surface->InteractionSplashes array.

 Color presets